paritybit-ai/XFL/docs/en/source/development/algos_dev.rst

         """
         Args:
             name (str): channel name.
-            ids (list): id list for the two parties. job_id (Union[str, int], optional): id of federated learning taks，retrieved automatically by default.
-Defaults to "". auto_offset (bool, optional): if accumulate automatically communication numbers.
-                When setting to False, tag should be manually entered during communication and it is mandatory to ensure that different tags are used in different rounds.
+            ids (list): id list for both parties of communication. job_id (Union[str, int], optional): id of the federated learning task, will be obtained interiorly if it is set to "". auto_offset (bool, optional): whether to accumulate communication rounds automatically.
+When setting to false, the tag should be manually entered before calling a specific communication method while ensuring that different tags are used in different rounds.
+Default: True.
-                Defaults to True.
         """